Cordwainer Smith Quote

 About Cordwainer Smith

-Paul Myron Anthony Linebarger (July 11, 1913 – August 6, 1966), better known by his pen-name Cordwainer Smith, was an American author known for his science fiction works.
-Linebarger was a US Army officer, a noted East Asia scholar, and an expert in psychological warfare.
-Although his career as a writer was shortened by his death at the age of 53, he is considered one of science fiction's more talented and influential authors.
+Paul Myron Anthony Linebarger (July 11, 1913 – August 6, 1966), known by his pen-name Cordwainer Smith, was an American author of science fiction.
+He was an officer in the US Army, a noted scholar of East Asia, and an expert in psychological warfare.
+He was one of science fiction's more influential authors despite an early death at the age of 53.